socialvibe/truex-ads-docs/bluescript-reference.md

 Step Property | Default | Description
 --- | --- | ---
 name | (required) | Name (String) of the step and used to identify it for behaviors. elements | (required) | An array that contains [elements](#bluescript-element-reference) of this step.
-Z-indexed by the order, the first element is on the top, the last element is at the bottom. behaviors | {} (Optional)| An object containing [named event handlers](#behavior-events), which define the behavior of elements, by their element names. functions | {} (Optional) | An object containing named functions, which can be invoked from behavior events and other functions.
+Z-indexed by the order, the first element is on the top visually, the last element is at the bottom. behaviors | {} (Optional)| An object containing [named event handlers](#behavior-events), which define the behavior of elements, by their element names. functions | {} (Optional) | An object containing named functions, which can be invoked from behavior events and other functions.